 The City Council adopted an ordinance on November 3, 1998, establishing a tax increment financing district (the "TIF District #1") encompassing approximately 533 acres in the City's downtown area.
 The TIF District took effect on January 1, 1999 and will terminate on December 31, 2018.
 The City Council can terminate the TIF District at an earlier date by subsequent ordinance.
 The tax increment base will be the total net appraised value of all taxable property located in the reinvestment zone on January 1, 1998.
-The TIF District has a nine-member board of directors, five appointed by the City of Arlington and four members appointed by the other taxing jurisdictions.
-The board of directors shall prepare and adopt a project plan and reinvestment zone financing plan for the TIF District and submit such plans to the City for its approval.
 All eligible tax jurisdictions are participating for the full amount of their maintenance and operations portion of their respective tax rates.
-The tax increment payments for FY08 were \$174,462.
+The City's tax increment payment for FY09 was \$216.652.